Key takeaways

 AI Overviews make this explicit: fewer sources get selected, and "good enough" pages disappear from the public surface even if they are indexed.

-The point (without a checklist)
+The point (without turning this into a checklist)

 If you treat indexing as the finish line, you will keep writing pages that are technically correct and systemically optional.